Monash Villareal FC: Nacho Ferrer

 In 2024, they announced that Nacho Ferrer Ruiz would be the new Club Technical director and Head of Coaching.
 He brings experience with working for a few years with Real Madrid academy and also the Technical Director for Brisbane Strikers academy.

 Stadium

 Monash play at Caloola Reserve in Oakleigh.
-The ground is situated right next to Oakleigh's Eaton Mall which is a hub for the south-eastern community of Melbourne.

 Recently the Victorian Government granted funding to repurpose the ground and upgrade its facilities which were completed in 2021.

 The junior years train and play at Argyle Reserve, Hughsdale.

 Rivalries

 Rivalries for the club include Waverley Wanderers and Chisholm United.